-1. MUSCLE STIFFNESS OR 'SPASTICITY'
+1. MUSCLE STIFFNESS (SPASTICITY)

-The child who is 'spastic' has muscle stiffness, or 'muscle tension'.
-This causes part of his body to be rigid, or stiff.
+A child with spasticity has muscle stiffness that causes part of his body to be rigid.
 Movements are slow and awkward.
-Often the position of the head triggers abnormal positions of the whole body.
+Often the position of the head triggers unusual positions of the whole body.
 The stiffness increases when the child is upset or excited, or when his body is in certain positions.
 The pattern of stiffness varies greatly from child to child.